protomielino/sdclone/src/tools/ceguidemo/README.txt

 sudo ldconfig

-A - Install CEED from sources
+B - Install CEED from sources
 -------------------------------------------------

 Warning : Only tested under LMDE UP5, might need some changes to fit your distro.